A comparison of Bayesian sampling algorithms for high-dimensional particle physics and cosmology applications: Acknowledgements

 \section{Acknowledgements}

 The author(s) gratefully acknowledges the computer resources at Artemisa, funded by the European Union ERDF and Comunitat Valenciana as well as the technical support provided by the Instituto de Física Corpuscular, IFIC (CSIC-UV).
 R. RdA is supported by PID2020-113644GB-I00 from the Spanish Ministerio de Ciencia e Innovación and by the PROMETEO/2022/69 from the Spanish GVA.
 AF is supported by an NSFC Research Fund for International Young Scientists grant 11950410509.
-MJW is supported by the ARC Centre of Excellence for Dark Matter Particle Physics CE200100008, and CB by the ARC Discovery Project DP210101636.
+MJW is supported by the ARC Centre of Excellence for Dark Matter Particle Physics CE200100008, and CB by the ARC Discovery Projects DP210101636 and DP220100643.
+We also thank Johannes Lange for useful discussions on the \texttt{nautilus} algorithm.